c-bruce/pysamss/README.md

 # Using pySAMSS

-Begin by creating a System instance and add CelestialBody and Vessel objects to the current Timestep...
+Begin by creating a System instance and add CelestialBody and Vessel objects to the current Timestep:

 ```python
 # Create System instance